netlify/cli/docs/netlify-dev.md

 ### Running an https server for local development

-By default, `netlify dev` starts an http server.
-If you require an https one, you can configure a certificate and key file to be used by `netlify dev`.
+By default, `netlify dev` starts an HTTP server.
+If you require HTTPS, you can configure a certificate and key file for use by `netlify dev`.
 Example `netlify.toml`:

 ```toml